 2. Strategic Packing

 Pack to Unpack.
 I believe you need skill in packing especially now that you have a baby.
 Strategic means that the way you pack your things in your checked-in bags is the way that will be easier for you to unpack and look for stuff when you get home or to the hotel.
 Because you don’t want to waste a second looking for baby items in your pile of clothes with a cranky baby.
 So it is important to remember where you put each item.

 Order Online.
 Whenever we go to my in-laws, I always order the bulky things to their place ahead of time so I don’t need to carry a lot, like boxes of diapers, packs of wipes, cans of milk, baby foods, baby detergent, etc.

 Buy it there.
-Remember even third world countries have formula, diapers and the like.
-Just bring enough amount for couple of days and buy the rest from there.
+Remember even third-world countries have formula, diapers, and the like.
+Just bring enough amount for a couple of days and buy the rest from there.
 But if you are brand specific and sure that it is not available there, then bring your own.

 Light Hand carry.
 I know it’s difficult esp babies need a lot of stuff that is not readily available in the airport much less in an aircraft.
 With experience, you learn to pack light.
-Think about this: do you think you can manage to bring a hand carry, a diaper bag, a personal hand bag plus a baby in the baby wrap walking around the airport, going through immigration and security???
+Think about this: do you think you can manage to bring a hand carry, a diaper bag, a personal handbag plus a baby in the baby wrap walking around the airport, going through immigration and security???
 It will be too heavy for you and you only have two hands!!!
-By the time you board the airplane, your arms and legs are aching, your back hurts, you are sweating, and you are tired and haggard; and the flight hasn’t even taken off yet.
+By the time you board the airplane, your arms and legs are aching, your back hurts, you are sweating, and you are tired and haggard, and the flight hasn’t even taken off yet.
 Strategize!
 See my carry-on diaper bag packing checklist for flying with a baby 0-6 months.